 The National Council of Canadian Muslims said in a statement Wednesday that it condemns "in the strongest possible terms the brutal assault," and called on authorities to prosecute those responsible "to the fullest extent of the law in order to send a strong message against hate and intolerance."

-For her part, Attar remains shaken, the image of her husband being kicked replaying in her mind and the smell of the blood pooling around him still with her.
+For her part, Attar remains shaken.
+The image of her husband being kicked replays in her mind and the smell of the blood pooling around him still lingers with her.

-She's also left wondering why — if the sight of her hjiab when she poked her head out of the window might have set the men off.
+She's also left wondering why — and if the sight of her hjiab when she poked her head out of the window had something to do with setting the men off.

 "I would have lost him if the police didn't come, I would have lost him ... for nothing."